-Hidden Test cases include your test setter's corner cases or different scenarios defined to validate your coding solution.
-These test cases check whether your solution addresses the problem including its various constraints.
-For instance, the hidden test cases may be defined to test your logic against boundary values, error handling scenarios, etc. Depending on the complexity of your coding Question or for specific skills assessment, your test setter may include one more hidden test cases for your question.
+For instance, the hidden test cases may be defined to validate your coding logic against boundary values, error handling scenarios, etc. Depending on the complexity of the coding Question or for specific skills assessment, your test setter may include one or more hidden test cases for your question.

-Typically, each hidden test case in a Coding question includes specific scores for producing the "Correct Answer".
+Typically, each hidden test case in a Coding question may include specific scores for producing the exact expected output.